 Next Steps Post Rescue

-In order to protect FNA’s liberation team and ensure our other rescue partners continued safety on the ground please help us maintain operational security and sensitivity when sharing and discussing the successful results of Black Mamba operation online via social media, websites, blogs and other platforms by using this secure information provided.
-Remember FNA and its liberation team must continue to work in the environment where these rescue operations occur and dangerous criminals, criminal networks, and terrorist organizations are profiting from human trafficking in Africa.
+In order to protect FNI’s liberation team and ensure our other rescue partners continued safety on the ground please help us maintain operational security and sensitivity when sharing and discussing the successful results of Black Mamba operation online via social media, websites, blogs and other platforms by using this secure information provided.
+Remember FNI and its liberation team must continue to work in the environment where these rescue operations occur and dangerous criminals, criminal networks, and terrorist organizations are profiting from human trafficking in Africa.

 Report by: Chris Gay, 1/31/2020.